 1. Understand how to measure your retention

-Many products measure the long-term success of their product by measuring the retention rate, or the change in active users over time.
+Many products measure the long-term success of their product with retention, the change in active users over time.

 The tech industry measures retention in a number of different ways, each of which makes sense in different contexts.